sts10/csafe/readme.markdown

 This command line tool checks whether a given word list (such as a diceware word list) has any words that can be combined to make another word on the list.
 This is very much **a toy project**, so I'd heavily caution against trusting it for real-world security applications.

-I also have written [a blog post](https://sts10.github.io/2021/04/24/revisiting-compund-safety.html) about this tool.
+I also wrote [a blog post](https://sts10.github.io/2021/04/24/revisiting-compund-safety.html) about this tool.

 <!-- Initially I wanted to make sure that no two words in [the EFF's long diceware word list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) could be combined to make another word on the list.
 The tool here is generalized to check any such word list. -->